Car Collector International

 Distinguishing features

 Coupé only.
 Three matte MSO colours (Papaya Spark, Agrigan Black, Sarigan Quartz).
 MSO lightweight alloys 4 kg / 9 lb lighter than standard with titanium wheel bolts.
-Alcantara interior, MSO plaque carrying Frank Stephenson's branded designer sketch, MSO leather holdall (Wikipedia, fetched).
+Alcantara interior, MSO plaque carrying Frank Stephenson's branded designer sketch, MSO leather holdall.

 Value premium

-Material premium to a standard 650S coupé in equivalent condition — no BaT public-record sale of an MSO 650S was returned during this review's direct fetch; pricing must be VERIFIED case-by-case against the specific chassis, MSO paperwork and McLaren MSO invoicing.
+Material premium to a standard 650S coupé in equivalent condition — no public auction sale is recorded for this variant; price case-by-case against the MSO build sheet.

 Inspection points